MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/prestashop-1-7/faq/older-versions.md

 url: '/prestashop/older-versions/'
 ---

-To use an older version of the plugin, please visit our [github page](https://github.com/MultiSafepay/prestashop/releases).
+To use an older version of the plugin, please visit our [GitHub page](https://github.com/MultiSafepay/prestashop/releases).